• Skip to primary navigation

 Instructions

-• Preheat oven to 350F and generously grease 8×8 inch pan.
+• Preheat oven to 350F and generously grease an 8x8 inch pan.

 • Separate egg yolks from egg whites.

-• In the stand mixing bowl, add egg yolk, butter, sugar, vanilla extract and mix until combined.
+• In the stand mixing bowl, add egg yolk, butter, sugar, and vanilla extract, and mix until combined.

 • Pour the batter into the baking dish and bake for 40-45 minutes or until the top is lightly golden.

-• Allow to cool for at least 30 minutes or un, then sprinkle powdered sugar and serve.
+• Allow to cool for at least 30 minutes, then sprinkle powdered sugar and serve.

 « French Macarons